 Actions Regulation 9(1)(b) Who is Responsible Regulation 9(1)(c) Resources Required Regulation 9(1)(c) Timeframe How will you measure success?
 Regulation 9(1)(d) Parents and families feel welcome in the school.
 Parents and caregivers are actively engaged in a learning partnership with the school.
 Participation by all ethnic and cultural groups is evident in the school.
 Student attendance rates are increasing compared to previous years.
 Strong relationships are forged with local iwi and whanau and in particular: Ngāti Ranginui lwi and Ngāi Tamarāwaho Hapu.
 Effective reporting processes implemented school wide.
 All home class and specialist teachers led by team leaders, associate principal and deputy principals.
 Principal.
-Kaiarahi I te reo School attendance officer Learning Support Coordinator Internet services for: Telephones in each classroom: \$3000.00.
-Employment of Kaiarahi i te reo: \$65,000.00 Conversion of school owned classroom into a whare to be used as a base for the schoolwide tikanga and te reo Māori programme. (cost to be determined) Refreshed website: \$7,000.00 Hosting expenses for school-lwi consultation: \$2,000.00 Employment of staff member dedicated to following up student absences.
-2024 School year.
+Kaiarahi I te reo School attendance officer Learning Support Employment of Kaiarahi i te reo Conversion of classroom into a whare wananga to be used as a base for the schoolwide tikanga and te reo Māori programme.
+Refreshed website: Hosting expenses for school-lwi consultation Employment of staff member dedicated to following up student absences.
+Deputy Principals dedicated to student pastoral care.
+2025 School year.
 Principal, senior management and board focus on Māori achievement and receive feedback on school practices and policies.
 All staff have inclusive approach to students with learning needs and their parents / caregivers.
 Monitored and managed by Learning Support Coordinator: Julie Filipo, Associate Principal: Lisa Chappell and Deputy Principal: John Stanley.
 Teaching staff led by senior management review current practices

-- 7. Effective and consistent homework system across the school. - 8.
-School has an inclusive approach to students with special needs and their parents / caregivers. - 9.
-Staff leaders have a specific focus on Te Ao Māori and Pasifika schoolwide. - 10.
-Te reo Māori. and local tikanga is taught by a kaiarahi i te reo school wide. - 11.
-Māori students are able to access Māori medium instruction. - 12.
-The establishment of a designated whare for Te Ao Māori. - 13.
-Strong relations maintained with Ngāi Tamarawaho Hapu and Ngāti Ranginui Iwi for reporting to parents and to implement improvements.

-- Deputy Principals dedicated to student pastoral care. - Employment of Learning Support Coordinator and Associate principal dedicated to supporting students and whanau in area of Learning Support.

-- Key staff leaders have a specific focus on Te Ao Māori and Pasifika schoolwide.
-Monitor school's implementation of Te Ao Māori school wide. - 5.
-Evidence seen of: - Te Reo Māori delivery in all classes. - Māori Medium instruction. - Local tikanga in designated whare and practiced school wide. - Principal and senior staff demonstrate strong relationships with local lwi and hapū: kaumātua
+Effective and consistent homework system across the school.
+School has an inclusive approach to students with special needs and their parents / caregivers.
+Staff leaders have a specific focus on Te Ao Māori and Pasifika schoolwide.
+Te reo Māori. and local tikanga is taught by a kaiarahi i te reo school wide.
+Māori students are able to access Māori medium instruction.
+The establishment of a designated whare wananga for Te Ao Māori.
+Strong relations maintained with Ngāi Tamarawaho Hapu and Ngāti Ranginui lwi Employment of Learning Support Coordinator and Associate principal dedicated to supporting students and whanau in area of Learning Support.
+Employment of two teachers to provide learning support in structured literacy and mathematics. for reporting to parents and to implement improvements.
+4. Key staff leaders have a specific focus on Te Ao Māori and Pasifika schoolwide.
+Monitor school's implementation of Te Ao Māori school wide.
+5. Evidence seen of: • Te Reo Māori delivery in all classes. • Māori Medium instruction. • Local tikanga in designated whare and practiced school wide.
+6. Principal and senior staff demonstrate strong relationships with local lwi and hapū: kaumātua --- -- ---